 There are several different types of leather used to make gloves, with varying qualities of softness, suppleness, and durability.

-Cowhide: Much thicker than other leather options, cowhide is used in gloves for more casual wear that don’t need to be too fitted.
+Cowhide: Much thicker than other leather options, cowhide is used in gloves for more casual wear, which doesn’t require fitted styling.

 Deerskin: Strong yet supple, deerskin has a more rugged, rough appearance.